Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

    1. Set up your anonymization config file, which details how you would like to transform your data.
 Learn more about the config file [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/de-identified-export).
 This repo includes [DemoTruncate.json](/infra/Anonymization/DemoTruncate.json), which is an example anonymization config file that truncates Observation quantity values down to 18 digits.

    2. This repo has a PowerShell script available to help create the container in the storage account which is configured with Azure API for FHIR for export, and will also put the specified file in the container.
 Following instructions detail how to use the PowerShell script.
 This must be done before starting the Migration Tool deployment.
-To run the PowerShell Script, you need to have the "Storage Blob data contributor" role on storage account, as the script requires access to the storage account.
+To run the PowerShell Script, you need to have the "Storage Blob data contributor" role on the storage account, as the script requires access to the storage account.
    3. You can run the Powershell script locally, or you can use [Open Azure Cloud Shell](https://shell.azure.com).
 You can also access this from [Azure Portal](https://portal.azure.com).\
 	More details on how to setup Azure Cloud Shell [here](https://learn.microsoft.com/azure/cloud-shell/overview).